openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/whiteMatterOfTheCerebellarCortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'White matter of the cerebellar cortex' is a white matter of metencephalon.
-It is part of the cerebellar cortex.
+   :definition: Is a white matter of metencephalon.
+Is part of the cerebellar cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0024045) ('is_a' and 'relationship')]
    :description: White matter that lies deep to the granular cell layer of the cerebellar cortex.
-It contains afferents to the cerebellar cortex and axons that run between the cerebellar cortex and the deep cerebellar nuclei.
+It contains afferents to the cerebellar cortex and axons that run between the cerebellar cortex and the deep cerebellar nuclei. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0024045)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0112631
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0024045#white-matter-of-the-cerebellar-cortex-1
    :name: white matter of the cerebellar cortex